dasavisha/CriticalFindings_Extract/README.md

-Step 2: To get the Critical and Incidental Findings, change the run_model.sh file accordingly
-        Please input the following parameters: Input File Name and Output File Name (both in CSV format)
+Step 2: To get the Critical and Incidental Findings, change the run_model.sh file accordingly Please input the following parameters: Input File Name and Output File Name (both in CSV format)

 i.
-For a Zero-Shot setting (Default setting) The type '--type' parameter is set to ZS ii.
-For a Few-Shot setting
-            The type '--type' parameter is set to FS and prompts the user to input Few-Shot examples as a string.
+For a Zero-Shot setting (Default setting), the type '--type' parameter is set to ZS ii.
+For a Few-Shot setting, the type '--type' parameter is set to FS and prompts the user to input Few-Shot examples as a string.

 Step 3: Run the model.
 The output will be saved as a CSV file in same directory - for example "generated_responses_MISTRAL_ZS.csv".